To See Like You

 To See Like You imagines the world invisible to humans through ultraviolet and infrared light.

-This documentation is from Alderworks Residency in Dyea, Alaska.
-Tree lungwort is a lichen - algae living within the lichen absorb UV light, and emit excess energy from it as red wavelengths which we can see.
-Many animals who can see in the UV spectrum like mountain goats, who eat a variety of lichens, see it with more contrast in the snow.
+Tree lungwort is a lichen.
+Algae living within the lichen absorb UV light, and emit excess energy from it as red wavelengths which we can see.
+Many animals who can see in the UV spectrum like mountain goats, who eat a variety of lichens, probably see it with more contrast in the snow.
 Tree Lungwort is sensitive to air pollutants.
 It often takes 25 years to reproduce.
-Unhealthy lichen does not flouresce as strongly.
-Humans will most likely never know what the visual world looks like to those who can see outside of our visual spectrum.
+Unhealthy lichen does not fluoresce as strongly.
+Humans will most likely never know what the visual world looks like to those who can see outside of our visual spectrum, but we can try to imagine.